-The application initially sought consent for the development of two, three storey apartment blocks each containing 6 flats on the southern part of the site next to Seaton Street and the provision of two bungalows on the northern part of the site, to the rear of Barry Road.
+On the 22nd December 2015 the Authority received amended plans detailing the reversion of the application back to its original form ie the development of two blocks of three storey apartment blocks each containing six flats on the southern part of the site, adjacent to Seaton Street and the development of two detached bungalows on the northern part of the site to the rear of Barry Road.
+These plans are currently the subject of consultation.
+Albeit, as the application is now as originally proposed no new issues or concerns have been raised as part of this further consultation process.